 It glanced at Oak questioningly.
 The Professor gestured to Ash.
 "Your trainer has arrived, Charmander.
 Go on, say hello."

 Charmander turned back around to look at Ash.
 It tilted its head curiously and made a little trilling nose in the back of its throat.

-The small Pokemon that appeared from the last pokeball was a blue turtle with an orange and yellow shell and a curly tail.
+The small Pokemon that appeared was a blue turtle with an orange and yellow shell and a curly tail.
 It looked up at the group of kids and adults and smirked.

 Gary didn't kneel in front of the turtle and just grinned.
 "I like the attitude, Squirtle.
 You think you've got what it takes to keep up with the greatest Pokemon trainer of all time?"

-Squirtle's grin widened if that was possible and it nodded eagerly.
+Squirtle's grin widened and it nodded eagerly.
 Gary crossed his arms.
 "Good, then let's team up and open up a can of whoop ass on the whole Indigo League!"